xTool S1 Review, Video, and Projects

 My xTool S1 Unboxing Notes

 My husband and I both audibly gasped at the packaging on the S1.
 All of the items are stored inside the machine, thoroughly protected.
-For a list of what comes inside, view the xTool S1 specs here – right now it comes with TWO FREE GIFTS (October 2023).
+For a list of what comes inside, view the xTool S1 specs here (be sure to check for any free gifts or discounts with me).

 We opened up the hook and loop straps, removed the foam, and closed up the straps again.
 This allowed us to easily and safely move the S1 all the way through the house into my craft room.